Goalsetter Cashola card review

 What you’ll like about the Goalsetter Cashola card

 - No monthly fee.
 Unlike most kids’ cards, you won’t pay a monthly fee to use Cashola.
-But Goalsetter reserves the right to change this.
-And they’ll notify users if they do decide to start charging.

 - Real-time transfers and auto-save features.
 Transfer money to your friends or family at any time and use auto-save or roundup transfers to contribute to your child’s goals.